thepassle/astro-service-worker/README.md

 });
 ```

-Note that you're still in charge of creating your own `wrangler.toml`:
+If no `wrangler.toml` is present, one will be created for you.
+If a `wrangler.toml` is already present, you're in charge of adding the required settings, here's an example:

 ```toml
 name = "cloudflare-astro" # Name of your project